 As Sands explains, you don’t need to make the voice actor mimic each and every sound the original audio contains.
 Sometimes, translations can slightly shift the meaning of a scene, and sounds like laughs or smirks, should only be included if they add meaning to the situation.

-Step 4: Syncing the Dubbed Audio
+4. Sync the Dubbed Audio

 Syncing the dubbed audio file with the video is a highly technical task because it involves making sure the voice over syncs with the original character’s mouth movements.